7 Effective Treadmill Workouts For Runners

 However, as much as treadmill running may not offer the change of scenery, fresh air, and mental stimulation that only an outdoor run can provide, the treadmill can actually be a highly effective tool in any runner’s toolkit.

-With a little bit of an attitude adjustment and focusing your mind on the positive benefits of treadmill workouts, you can start embracing treadmill workouts and using this tool to help you become a faster, stronger, and more efficient runner.
+With a little positive thinking and focusing your mind on the benefits of treadmill workouts, you can start embracing them and using this tool to help you become a faster, stronger, and more efficient runner.

 In this guide, we’ve created some of the most effective treadmill workouts for runners.
 Embrace the treadmill and give these a go!

-• Safety: Whether it is dark outside, the roads are slippery, or you’re in an unfamiliar or unsafe area, running on the treadmill keeps you safe and off of the streets.
+- Safety: Whether it is dark outside, the roads are slippery, or you’re in an unfamiliar or unsafe area, running on the treadmill keeps you safe and off the streets.

-• Convenience: Particularly if you buy a treadmill, there is nothing more convenient than getting in a treadmill workout at home.
+- Convenience: Particularly if you buy a treadmill for your home gym, nothing is more convenient than getting in a treadmill workout at home.
 If you have kids and can’t get out of the house for a run without leaving them alone or want to squeeze in a quick workout during nap time or on your lunch break, treadmill workouts can be the most time-efficient option.

-• Race Course Simulation: There are also performance benefits of treadmill workouts for runners.
+- Race Course Simulation: Treadmill workouts also have performance benefits for runners.
 You can simulate a race course on your treadmill to dial in the specificity of your training.
-Some of the higher-end home treadmills even allow you to make courses using Google maps, and the treadmill will automatically adjust according to the gradient of the route.
+Some of the higher-end home treadmills even allow you to make courses using Google Maps, and the treadmill will automatically adjust according to the route’s gradient.

-• Hill Workouts: If you live in a flat area, you can use the incline to simulate hill running.
-Moreover, if you find that excessive downhill running during hill workouts bothers your knees, you can avoid this inevitable need during outdoor hill workouts by doing your hill repeats on the treadmill.
+- Hill Workouts: If you live in a flat area, you can use the treadmill incline to simulate hill running.
+Excessive downhill running during hill workouts can bother your knees; you can avoid this during outdoor hill sprint intervals by doing your hill interval training reps on the treadmill.

-• Reduced Impact: If you run on a treadmill with a well-cushioned running deck, you might experience lower joint impact forces, which can be great for runners with arthritis, joint pain, or low bone density.
+- Reduced Impact: As we know, running is not a low-impact exercise.
+However, if you run on a treadmill with a well-cushioned running deck, you might experience lower joint impact forces, which can be great for runners with arthritis, joint pain, or low bone density.

 #1: 1-1-1-1 HIIT Treadmill Workout